sanamgill/CRWR1100/_posts/2017-08-05-activity-week-five.md

 Write a narrative about this sound.
 For an example of a narrative based on a sound, please read [Singing Bowl](/creativity/2017/08/08/singing-bowl/), excerpted from my upcoming book on addictions.

-Add your narrative to your draft on GitHub.
+Add your narrative to your notes on GitHub.
 Commit the changes.